gonfva/gonfva.github.io/content/en/blog/2010-12-01-civil-service-why-me.md

 categories: Personal
 ---

-A few days ago <a href="http://gonfva.blogspot.com/2010/11/civil-service-how-to-improve.html">I promised to explain</a> why I chose to become a civil servant, and why I keep being one.
+A few days ago [I promised to explain](http://gonfva.blogspot.com/2010/11/civil-service-how-to-improve.html) why I chose to become a civil servant, and why I keep being one.

 I was going to write about the challenge of a competitive examination, how challenges motivates me, and how my job keeps being interesting even though sometimes is a bit tough.

-But then I came to <a href="http://sethgodin.typepad.com/seths_blog/2010/11/reasons-to-work.html">"Reasons to work"</a>.
+But then I came to ["Reasons to work"](http://sethgodin.typepad.com/seths_blog/2010/11/reasons-to-work.html).
 Seth Godin.
 No more words needed.